-This is the detailed discussion on the exam syllabus of the NABARD Grade A officer exam.
+This is a detailed discussion of the exam syllabus of the NABARD Grade A officer exam.
 For more updates stay tuned with us.

 In the end, we must say that success comes with hard work, dedication, and practice.
 Though, these 3 success elements will be needed from your end.

-If you are aiming to crack (add exam name) then join the Online Classroom Program where you get :
+If you are aiming to crack the RBI Grade B 2023 exam, then join the Online Classroom Program where you will get:

 - Live Courses by Top Faculty